Cjenf/Seismic-surveillance/README.md

 ### 🌏Seismic-surveillance GUI
-🔔Inquiry/Notification Information in the event of an earthquake.
+🔔Inquiry/Notification Information in the event of an earthquake. <br>
 💀 btw it's a semi-finished product, and the interface is quite rudimentary
 ### **Download the Project**
 ```bash